nfer/npm-check/README.md

 The result should look like the screenshot, or something nice when your packages are all up-to-date and in use.

-When updates are required it will return a non-zero response code that you can use in your CI tools.

 ### Options

 ```